Education Programs for Children

 Community Engagement offers education presentations to school groups by request.
 Presentations last about 30 minutes and are free of charge.

-Captain Crud and the Cruddies — This storm water education program teaches kindergarten through second-grade students about storm drains and water pollution as well as safety around household cleansers and other chemicals.
+Captain Crud and the Cruddies — This animated storm water education program teaches younger students about storm drains and water pollution as well as safety around household cleansers and other chemicals.
+(K-3rd)

-Career Days — Adaptable to different grade levels, this presentation features typical and not-so-typical career opportunities with the City of Fort Worth, including information provided by firefighters, crime lab technicians, animal caretakers and more.
-If you’re looking to invite actual firefighters, animal caretakers, etc. to your Career Day, contact those City departments directly.
+Career Days — Adaptable to different grade levels, this presentation features typical and not-so-typical career opportunities with the City of Fort Worth.
+It includes sample questions and answers from real firefighters, crime lab technicians, animal caretakers, engineers and others about the kind of education needed for each career.
+(K-12th)

-PAWS: Pets are Worth it! — Students learn how to take care of their pets, the City of Fort Worth laws that apply to pet owners and what to do if you are attacked by an aggressive dog.
+PAWS: Pets are Worth it! — Students learn how to take care of their pets, how to approach someone else’s pet, City of Fort Worth laws that apply to pet owners and what to do if you encounter an aggressive dog.
+(K-5th)